Sakib008/Al-Fustan/README.md

-# AL Fustan - A Halal Dress Store
+# Al-Fustan - The Dress Store